iron-io/lambda/test-suite/README.md

 image and publish+register it as specified at the beginning of this guide.
 Also remember to add the tests to version control.

+#### Java tests

+The procedure for building Java tests is slightly involved.
+You will need Maven in your path.

+Copy one of the available tests to make changes:

+    cp -R tests/java/test-resolution-ctx tests/java/test-new-test

+You'll have to edit the following three files:

+    # pom.xml
+    Change artifactId to test name.

+    # lambda.test
+    Change test name and description and event.

+    # Makefile
+    Change the cp command's first argument.

+The last step is because the local-image and add-test tools require a file called `test-build.jar` for Java tests.

+The Makefile provides a convenient script to build the test, copy the JAR and register the test locally (for local testing).

 ### Removing a test

 TODO